ArgosyLabs/gubbins/README.md

 # gubbins
-Serial number generator/validator
+Product serial number generator/validator
 ======

-A simple but powerful serial number generator and validator written in Python.
+A simple but powerful product serial number generator and validator written in Python.
 Given a Prefix and a 32-bit ID, produces a Serial.
 Given a valid Serial, returns the Prefix and 32-bit ID.
 Optionally takes Additional Data.

 ```python
 from gubbins import Gubbins